sparkfun/SparkFun_Digi_XBee_Arduino_Shield-USB-C/docs/hardware_overview.md

 ### Qwiic Connector

 The Qwiic connector on the SparkFun Digi XBee® Development Arduino Shield (Qwiic) provides power and I<sup>2</sup>C connectivity to Qwiic breakout boards.
-Note that the I<sup>2</sup>C functionality is not enabled by default.
+The I<sup>2</sup>C functionality is not enabled by default, and the I<sup>2</sup>C lines are intended to be used by the R3/R4 board.

+Note that IO11 and IO1 (connected to SDA and SCL) are extra IO and not intended to be used as I<sup>2</sup>C lines.
+If you are using the onboard Qwiic connector ensure that these pins are set to 'OUTPUT'.

 <figure markdown>
 [![Qwiic Connector](assets/img/22131-XBee_Dev_Arduino_Shield-QwiicConnex.jpg){ width="400" }](assets/img/22131-XBee_Dev_Arduino_Shield-QwiicConnex.jpg "Click to enlarge")